 This is not a myth: the latest CPR guides recommend that in the case of an adult choking with a foreign object or food fragments giving a number of 5 strokes on the back work better.
 In case the first procedure fails, you can give 5 abdominal compressions (Heimlich maneuver).
 Alternate until the food is free.

-In children’s case, if the child is conscious, coughing is encouraged, and if he’s unconscious, mouth-to-mouth rescue breaths should help.
+In the children’s cases, if the child is conscious, coughing is encouraged, and if he’s unconscious, mouth-to-mouth rescue breaths should help.

 7. Apply a tourniquet on any type of bleeding